-Fête des Neiges 2017: Montreal's Snow Festival in a Nutshell
+Fête des Neiges 2018: Montreal's Snow Festival

-The Fête des Neiges 2017 edition runs 10 a.m. to 8 p.m. every Saturday and from 10 a.m. to 5 p.m. every Sunday from January 20 to February 11, 2018.
+The Fête des Neiges 2018 edition runs 10 a.m. to 8 p.m. every Saturday and from 10 a.m. to 5 p.m. every Sunday from January 20 to February 11, 2018.
 The festival is on WEEKENDS ONLY.
 It's free admission to access the site and several activities.
 Other activities involve modest fees.

 Every edition usually features ice sculptured playgrounds, a hockey tournament, inner tubing, sliding, skating, snowshoeing, special activities at the Biosphere and live shows.
 Special facilities for parents with infants are available as are lockers and spaces to warm up the kids.
 Food is also sold on the premises.

 Montreal Snow Festival 2018 Pass: The ACCROPASSE

 As much as Montreal Snow Festival Fête des neiges is an accessible, free admission event, many of its activities are not and those extra fees add up quickly, which is why the ACCROPASSE is, in my opinion, the most affordable way for families to participate in as many activities as possible.

 It gives pass holders unlimited access to tube sliding, the festival zipline, the Biosphere and the Stewart Museum throughout the festival's duration.
 It also grants pass holders rebates on ice skate rentals, dog sledding, and food.
 The pass is $16 per person, free for ages 4 and under and a family pass costs $50 covering ACROPASSE privileges for 4 family members.

 The Montreal Snow Festival 2018 edition proposes new features as well as old favorites, highlights I'm convinced you and your kids are going to love.
 Some are free, some are not.
 Note that admission to the grounds themselves is free.
 Parking in Parc Jean-Drapeau costs extra.